BHCharlton/Pewlett_Hackard_Analysis/README.md

 ![unfiltered](https://github.com/BHCharlton/Pewlett_Hackard_Analysis/blob/main/titles_unfiltered.PNG)

-To eliminate duplicate entries created by the original query, an additional analysis was run using a the distinct_on filter to give us a more practical idea of how many employees will actually be retiring based upon their current position only.
+To eliminate duplicate entries created by the original query, an additional analysis was run using the distinct_on filter to give us a more practical idea of how many employees will actually be retiring based upon their current position only.

 ![unique](https://raw.githubusercontent.com/BHCharlton/Pewlett_Hackard_Analysis/main/Unique.PNG)